suranjanabasu/spring-vault-example/vault_keyvalue/README.md

-# Connecting to MYSQL using Hashicorp Vault and Spring Boot
+# Connecting Vault using Spring

-# TO GET STARTED :
+# To get Started :
 You will need the following:

 * vault up and running